Cheapest Car Insurance in Alberta

 Why should Alberta drivers compare car insurance quotes online?

-Car insurance rates keep going up in Alberta, and if you renew your policy with the same provider you will almost certainly have to pay more than you did last year.
+Car insurance rates keep going up in Alberta, and many drivers are paying more than they did last year.
 The only way to buck this trend is to shop around for a better rate.
+InsuranceHotline.com collaborates with a network of Alberta insurance providers to bring you 50+ quotes in a single search, making it easier than ever to select the policy that best suits your needs.